mk1342/Tech-Haven/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from these websites

 ### Acknowledgements

-- I received inspiration for this project from X
+- We received inspiration for this project from [UNIQLO's website](https://www.uniqlo.com/sg/en/)